gastonlucca/Gaston-Portfolio/README.md

 ![](https://github.com/gastonlucca/Gaston-Portfolio/blob/master/BI%20MECON%20porject.PNG)

 # Project 2:  Analysis of trends and metrics for La.Radio.live
-For this project I have select and define a series of metrics, relevant to analyze the performance of the Facebook site for the company, LaRadio.live (https://laradio.live/)
+For this project I have select and define a series of metrics, relevant to analyze the performance of the Facebook site for the company, LaRadio.live Site:(https://laradio.live/): https://laradio.live/

 Gathering all this information I was able to summary the performance of the Facebook site, estimate by linear regression the future like level.
 Through this analysis I have generated actionable conclusions and extraction of actionable insights, in order to calibrate the marketing strategy of the company.

+# Project 3: Support Function Cost Automation: Objetives, Estructure & Dashboard visualization